 With this much knowledge, you can make Applebee’s Quesadillas your signature dish.

 Applebee’s Quesadillas are the perfect go-to food when you’re entertaining or filling a buffet table.
 Though no one can match the taste of Applebee’s Quesadillas, this CopyKat version of their famous quesadillas comes pretty close.
-Be sure to serve them with your favorite guacamole and sour cream.
+Be sure to serve them with your favorite guacamole, sour cream, and salsa or Picante sauce.

 Copycat Applebee’s Quesadillas

-- 2 Slices bacon sliced into 1/2 inch pieces
+- 2 slices bacon cut into 1/2 inch pieces

 - 2 tortillas